Bridges in Bihar: Nehru Setu

 Nehru Setu (earlier referred to as the Upper Son Bridge), across the Son River, between Dehri-on-Son and Son Nagar, in Bihar, is the second longest railway bridge in India, after Vembanad Rail Bridge in Kerala.
 However, the latter is meant only for goods traffic.
 Jawahar Setu, the road bridge carrying NH 2 and running parallel to the Nehru Setu, was constructed in 1963–65.
 The Government of Bihar sanctioned in 2008, a bridge across the Son River connecting Arwal and Sahar in Bojpur district.

 The Koilwar bridge preceded the Nehru Setu and was opened in 1862.
-A four-lane road bridge, carrying NH 30, parallel to the existing rail and road Koilwar Bridge, has been planned.

 An anicut was constructed across the Son, a little upstream of the present Nehru Setu and Jawahar Setu, in 1873–74.
 The Indrapuri Barrage was constructed, 8 km upstream, and commissioned in 1968.

 Jay Prakash Setu (JP Setu)

 Digha–Sonpur bridge, is a K-truss Bridge across river Ganges, connecting Digha Ghat in Patna and Pahleja Ghat in Sonpur.
 The bridge was completed in August 2015.
 The bridge provides easy Roadway and Railway link between Northern and Southern parts of Bihar.

-Earlier, Rajendra Setu was the only bridge that carries railway tracks across the Ganges in the state of Bihar.
-It was opened in 1959.
+Earlier, Rajendra Setu was the only bridge that carries railway tracks across the Ganges in the state of Bihar which was opened in 1959.

 Initially sanctioned as a rail bridge, the Ganga Rail Bridge project was converted to a rail-cum-road bridge in 2006.
 Total cost of the project was put at ₹13,890 million, out of which ₹8,350 million was for the rail part, and ₹5,540 million was for the road part.
 It was expected to be completed in five years.